 - Did they come recommended?

-Does the training provider offer ‘regulated training’ or ‘unregulated’ first aid training?
+Does the training provider offer regulated or unregulated first aid training?

-Scottish Qualifications Authority is the regulatory body in Scotland
+In Scotland, the Scottish Qualifications Authority is the regulatory body.

-Regulated first aid training providers get EQAd on average 2 times a year and 1 of those visits is without warning, IQA is done at random and we here at Warwickshire First Aid Training use an external IQA rather than an internal one.
+Regulated first aid training providers get EQAd on average twice a year, and one of those visits is without warning.
+We conduct IQA randomly at Warwickshire First Aid Training, using an external IQA instead of an internal one.